Jalapeno Cornbread Muffins – If you love crispy cornbread with a buttery center, then you must try these Jalapeno Cornbread Muffins.

 - 1 teaspoon unrefined sea salt

-- 1 cup unsweetened almond milk (or hemp milk)
+- 1 cup hemp milk or almond milk

 - 2 tablespoons raw honey

-- 1/4 cup jarred regular OR “tamed” jalapeno peppers (drained, patted dry and chopped (see notes in blog post above))
+- 1/4 cup jarred jalapeno peppers, drained, patted dry and chopped

 - In a steamer set in a pot of boiling water, cook kale until bright green and just tender, about 5 minutes.
-Let cool completely, then coarsely chop.
-Measure out 1 cup; reserve remainder for another use (such as a Green Smoothie recipe).
+Let cool completely, then chop again.
+Measure out 1 cup.
+You can easily reserve the remainder for tomorrow’s smoothie.